NCIP/caarray/software/caarray-client.jar/src/distribution/resources/external/v1_0/README.txt

 The caArray client distribution includes the following contents:

 / <root directory>
- caarray-client.jar	  Required for both the Java and grid APIs build.xml            Runs the provided example clients of the Java and grid
+ caarray-client-external-v1_0.jar	  Required for both the Java and grid APIs build.xml            Runs the provided example clients of the Java and grid
                       APIs via ant (required).
 This build file may also be used as a reference for required classpaths for grid